 Hurricane Nicole on path to hit Florida Thursday

-Nicole forced people from their homes in the Bahamas and grew into a rare November hurricane Wednesday, shutting down theme parks and airports while prompting evacuation orders that included former President Donald Trump's Mar-a-Lago club.
+Nicole forced people from their homes as it slammed the Bahamas as a rare November hurricane Wednesday.
+In anticipation of making landfall in Florida by early Thursday morning, theme parks and airports had been shut down and evacuation orders issued, which included former President Donald Trump's Mar-a-Lago club.

-The National Hurricane Center estimated that at 6 p.m.
-ET, Nicole had maximum sustained winds of 75 mph, making it a Category 1 storm, as it made landfall on Grand Bahama Island.
-By 7 p.m., the storm was located about 100 miles east of West Palm Beach, Florida, and was moving west at 13 mph, the NHC said.
+The National Hurricane Center estimated that Nicole had maximum sustained winds of 75 mph, making it a Category 1 storm, as it made landfall on Grand Bahama Island.
+As of 10 p.m.
+ET, the storm was located about 75 miles north-northeast of West Palm Beach, Florida, and was moving west-northwest at 13 mph, the NHC said.

-Landfall in Florida was expected shortly after midnight on Wednesday somewhere between Vero Beach and West Palm Beach.
+Landfall in Florida was expected late Wednesday night or early Thursday morning, somewhere between Vero Beach and West Palm Beach.
 The storm was then expected to move across the peninsula and hit Florida's west coast by about 1 p.m.
 ET Thursday, creating more storm surge on the Gulf Coast side of the state.

+Nicole was forecast to "move across central and northern Florida into southern Georgia Thursday and Thursday night, and into the Carolinas Friday," the NHC said in its latest advisory.
+It was expected to weaken into a post-tropical cyclone by Friday afternoon, but not before bringing several inches of rain to the region, along with the risk of flooding and the threat of tornadoes.

 Hundreds of people sought shelter in the northwestern Bahamas before the approaching storm, which had already sent seawater washing across roads on barrier islands in Florida.
 Before even making landfall, the storm had washed away part of a seawall on Florida's east coast, causing buildings to teeter on the ocean's edge, with at least one collapsing.

-The NHC said the center of the sprawling storm made landfall on Great Abaco island around midday with estimated maximum sustained winds of 70 mph.
+The NHC said the center of the sprawling storm made landfall on Great Abaco island as a tropical storm around midday Wednesday with estimated maximum sustained winds of 70 mph.
+It became a hurricane when it hit Grand Bahama island.

+Officials in the Bahamas said that more than 860 people were in more than two dozen shelters.
+Extensive flooding, downed trees and power and water outages were reported in the archipelago's northwest region.

 Nicole is the first storm to hit the Bahamas since Hurricane Dorian, a Category 5 storm that devastated the archipelago in 2019, before hitting Florida.